 Mysterious programmatic audio will likely scale as the popularity of online music streaming, and online podcasts grows.
 Digital audio ad spending in the United States is estimated to reach $6.31 billion in 2022, up 10.8% year-on-year from 2021.
 Programmatic is set to represent $1.31 billion of that ad spend, increasing to $1.8 billion in 2024 (eMarketer).

-While it’s growing, take care of audio recording and creating engaging audio advertising is key in the podcast industry.
+While it’s growing, taking care of audio recording and creating engaging audio advertising is key in the podcast industry since it introduces alternatives to Spotify merchandise and other monetization methods.
 Almost 40% of people find podcast ads less intrusive, according to Semrush research.
 When podcast ads have high-quality sound, consumers are less likely to skip them.
-There's nothing worse than listening to audio with crackles, echos, or other distracting noises.
+There’s nothing worse than listening to audio with crackles, echoes, or other distracting noises.

 Only the minority of demand-side platforms currently support podcasts and other audio ads, yet this will likely change in 2023.
 Time to look at how to execute programmatic advertising within this promising channel.